Shetty4L/walterbot/nlu_data/interrogation.md

 - are you Heisenberg?
 - what did you do
 - tell me everything
+- are you willing to talk
+- are you willing to talk about it

 ## intent: threaten_suspect
 - we have evidence against you, Mr. White
+- if you don't help us, we have other ways to make you talk
+- if you don't help us, we have other ways to make you talk but we would like to avoid that
 - you're going to go down for this
 - we'll put you away for a long time
+- based on the evidence, you are going away for a long time
 - your kids will be adults by the time you get out
+- you will be in jail for so long, your kids will be adults by the time you get out
 - you will rot in jail for ages
 - we have enough evidence to take you down
 - the jury isn't going to like your case
+- i gotta tell you, the jury isn't going to like your case
 - you won't get away this
 - you have no chance
 - the DEA took away everything
 - we took your money, your lab, you have nothing left
+- i have to tell you, this is not looking good for you

 ## intent: threaten_family
 - your family is going to suffer now